CLEANing Cygnus A deep and fast with R2D2: Introduction

 \section{Introduction}

-Modern radio telescopes are able to map the radio sky over large fields of view and wide frequency bandwidths with great depth and detail, owing to the sheer amounts of the data they acquire.
+Modern radio telescopes are able to map the radio sky over large fields of view and wide frequency bandwidths with unprecedented depth and detail, owing to the sheer amounts of the data they acquire.
 Leveraging these capabilities in image formation raises significant data-processing challenges.
-The underlying RI inverse problem calls for efficient imaging algorithms able to deliver high-precision reconstruction via tailored regularization models, while scaling to the large data volumes and targeted image dimensions.
-Over the past two decades, numerous imaging algorithms for RI emerged from optimization theory \citep[e.g., ][]{wiaux2009compressed,li2011application,carrillo2012sparsity,garsden2015lofar,dabbech2015moresane,repetti2020forward}.
-Backed by compressive sensing theory, these algorithms are propelled by advanced handcrafted sparsity-based image models injected to the RI data, and underpinned by convergent algorithmic structures stemming from optimization theory.
-However, the complexity and highly-iterative nature of the underlying algorithmic structures have hindered their adoption by the wider radio astronomy community.
-Since its inception by \citet{hogbom1974aperture}, the CLEAN algorithm remains the standard technique for RI imaging owing to its simplicity and relatively low computational cost.
-Variants of CLEAN have been devised over five decades to overcome its shortfalls in terms of precision and stability \citep[e.g., ][]{wakker1988multi,Bhatnagar2004,cornwell2008multiscale}.
-Nonetheless, CLEAN reconstruction is by design limited in resolution and sensitivity.
+The underlying radio-interferometric (RI) inverse problem calls for efficient imaging algorithms able to both deliver high-precision reconstruction via tailored regularization models, and scale to large data volumes and image dimensions.
+Since its inception by \citet{hogbom1974}, the CLEAN paradigm has been the standard for RI imaging owing to its simplicity and computational efficiency.
+In essence, CLEAN is a Matching Pursuit (MP) algorithm \citep{lannes1997}, iteratively identifying model components by projecting the residual dirty image onto a sparsity dictionary, which in H\"ogbom's version (hereafter H\"o-CLEAN) is the identity basis.
+Its reconstruction is obtained by smoothing the identified model components via a restoring beam, and is complemented by the addition of the residual dirty image.
+Variants of CLEAN have been devised over five decades to overcome its shortfalls in terms of precision, stability, and scalability \citep[e.g.,][]{clark1980,wakker1988,bhatnagar2004,cornwell2008}.
+The Cotton-Schwab approach \citep[CS-CLEAN;][]{schwab1984} introduced a nested iterative structure, with an inner loop (minor cycles) identifying model components, whose exact contributions are removed from the RI data all at once at the next iteration of an outer loop (major cycle).
+The major cycle would typically exhibit few iterations only, conferring to CLEAN its scalability.
+Multi-scale CLEAN \citep[MS-CLEAN;][]{cornwell2008} introduces a bespoke multi-scale basis to substitute the identity basis, improving reconstruction quality.
+However, CLEAN's restored image is by design restricted to instrumental resolution due to the restoring beam, and limited in dynamic range by the addition of the final residual dirty image.